-Michael Linert, enjoys a varied musical career primarily as a singer in choirs, operas, and art song recitals; as a Baroque and modern cellist in solo, chamber music, and orchestral settings; and as a strings teacher.
+Michael Linert enjoys a varied musical career primarily as a singer in choirs, operas, and art song recitals; as a Baroque and modern cellist in solo, chamber music, and orchestral settings; and as an orchestra and mariachi teacher.
 He is known for his engaging, impassioned performances as well as his demanding, organized, and inspiring teaching approach.

 Michael’s voice has been described as “ethereal, almost spooky,” “poignant,” and “gorgeously clarion” (The Hartford Courant), and he has also been described "as good as any male alto I ever expect to hear" (Jay Harvey Upstage - Indianapolis).
 He has been heard recently in Bach's St. John Passion as alto soloist (Indianapolis Baroque Orchestra and Indianapolis Symphonic Choir), Bach’s B Minor Mass as alto soloist (Concora and Hartford Symphony), Handel’s Alcina as Ruggiero and Xerxes as Arsamenes (Indiana University Opera Theater), and in his newest recital program Veiled (John Waldron Arts Center).
 In addition, he recently performed with Ensemble Lipzodes at the XIV International Sacred Music Festival in Quito, Ecuador and as a member of the Carnegie Hall Chamber Chorus in the Tallis Scholars' "Spem in alium" Project.